 - Choose Effective Date: Decide if the DPOA should take effect immediately or upon incapacitation.

-- Sign with Witnesses: Arrange signatures from the principal, witnesses, and a notary, if mandated by state law, to confirm the document’s authenticity.
+- Sign with Witnesses: If mandated by state law, arrange signatures from the principal, witnesses, and an online notary to confirm the document’s authenticity.

 Efficient completion and timely filing of a DPOA form legally empower a trusted person to act on behalf of the principal when necessary.